DEGAorg/injective-contracts/README.md

 linked to whichever workspace has most recently run the command `npm install -g .` in the workspace roots (./deploy/tool and ./test-tool respectively).

-A script called `./activate.sh` has been created to help with this.
-Run `./activate.sh` in the workspace you wish to use to point the dega-inj-test and dega-inj-deploy commands there.
+The command `cargo make activate` has been added to help with this.
+Run `cargo make activate` in the workspace you wish to use to point the dega-inj-test and dega-inj-deploy commands there.

 In the future the commands could be adapted to run based on the workspace you are in.